Introduction

 Verisense is an innovative blockchain solution aiming to address the aforementioned challenges.
 It is designed to overcome the limitations of traditional blockchains by providing a more flexible, interoperable, and cost-effective framework.
 In the forthcoming sections, we will detail the core capabilities of Verisense and how it resolves these critical issues.

-Introduction to Verisense Architecture
+Introduction to Verisense blockchain

 Verisense represents a distinctive approach to blockchain architecture by implementing a dual-layer network model.
 This configuration is specifically designed to address the limitations of traditional blockchain systems and to enable more agile and functional application development.